 For the last two Little Lessons, we’ve been looking at the Roman Catholic church, and I’ve been referencing a letter that I received from some viewers who are dear friends who were former Roman Catholics.
 They’re sharing their experience which I think many people could identify with, whether they’re inside or now have come out of the Roman Catholic church.
-And it’s my conviction that people who truly believe in Jesus, they’re not gonna be happy in the Roman Catholic church.
+And it’s my conviction that people who truly believe in Jesus, they’re not going to be happy in the Roman Catholic church.

 I actually have another friend who considers himself an evangelical Christian and he knows everything that is wrong doctrinally and practically with the Roman catholic church as a whole.
 But he feels God has kept him there in order to be a light and a witness and to bring change, and he’s one of the most optimistic people on the planet to think he’s going to change the Roman catholic church, but more power to him.
 Who am I to judge another man’s servant?